 Details for the Ruta del Sol / Route of the Sun

-This bus trip from Puno to Cusco is also called Ruta del Sol (the route of the Sun).
+This route on the Puno to Cusco bus is also called Ruta del Sol (the route of the Sun).
 I’ll give you some details below:

 - Departure time Puno: 7.00 am